dgroomes/cypher-playground/README.md

 * [ ] Consider building from source; might not be worth it.
 * [ ] Use the Apache AGE Viewer to visualize the graph.
-* [ ] Consider bringing in more interesting and bigger example data.
+* [ ] Bring in an interesting set of example data as *relational data*.
 Consider the ZIP code data of my other projects.
   * [My other project `dgroomes/mongodb-playground`](https://github.com/dgroomes/mongodb-playground) has ZIP data.
 I'll bring it to this project here and import it maybe as CSV?
+* [ ] Write a relational-to-graph migration program to port the data from relational SQL tables to an AGE graph.
+This program should not be generic.
+It should be specific to the data I'm working with.
+* [ ] Write some Cypher queries over the graph data.
+They should engage the cyclic nature of the graph data.
+Also write some aggregation queries which should not engage the cyclic nature of the graph data.
+I'm talking about "find objects that relate to objects that look like XYZ" and then "sum up the numeric field ABC and find the top 10 results".
+I want to compare and contrast Cypher with SQL but be fair and give them challenges that they are suited to.
+* [ ] Write SQL queries over the graph data.
+They should engage the cyclic nature of the data.

 ## Reference